 A version of this article appears in the July 28 edition of Aviation Week & Space Technology.
 Air cargo historically has been a strong aviation growth market and a key enabler of global commerce.
 Fueled by trade liberalization, the emergence of global supply chains and the growth of time-definite services, it grew at an annual rate of 8% in the 1980s and 6.6% in the 1990s—faster than the growth of global trade.
 Air cargo could reliably absorb roughly 80 new and converted freighter ...

-"Airlines Forced To Revisit Their Freight Strategies" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Airlines Forced To Revisit Their Freight Strategies" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.